IsThereAnyDeal/AugmentedSteam/README.md

 > *Note:* Run `npm run build -- --help` to see all available build options

-### Hot Reload

-During development, it might be convenient to run the hot reload server, so you don't need to reload the extension manually after each build.

-To do that, run `build` with the `--server` argument.
-Make sure to manually reload the extension for the first time after the hot reload build.
-> *Example:* `npm run build -- firefox --server`

-Now, for every change you make in the source code, the server will rebuild and reload the extension and refresh all affected pages automatically.

-In case the hot reload doesn't work or stops working, try restarting the server and reloading the extension manually.

 ## License

 Enhanced Steam is Copyright 2012-2018 Jason Shackles.